Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Why Do I Have So Many Flies Outside?

 Flies breed very quickly, which is why infestations can become so large.
-Not only can flies lay about 100 eggs at a time, these eggs develop into adult flies in about 10 days.
+Not only can flies lay about 100 eggs at a time, but these eggs develop into adult flies in about 10 days.
+It’s important to check your property to determine where flies are breeding and living.
+Then you can work to eliminate conducive conditions.
+If flies are present near your patio or in your yard, something is attracting them.
+Observe where flies are landing or resting to determine what is attracting them.

 Common Flies

-Types of flies
+Types of Flies infographic

 There are thousands of fly species in the world, but some are more likely to end up in your space.
 These are the most common types of flies you will find in your home and yard.